What is it?

 On the inside

 As far as the cabin design goes, nothing has really changed.
 But then nothing needed to.
 The Spider feels like it’s been built and designed to F1 standards – it’s great to spend time in and the ergonomics are superb.
-The sat nav works and it’s great, while seats, steering wheel and pedals are all perfectly placed.
+The satnav works and it’s great, while seats, steering wheel and pedals are all perfectly placed.
+That wheel is a pleasure to grip, too.

 And to own.
 Yes, the extra £19,500 over the coupe is a not-insignificant amount, but it’s well, well worth it.
 McLaren expects 80 per cent of buyers to opt for the convertible.
-We’d be among them, particularly given that McLaren’s endless personalisation options and Special Operations service means you could make yours utterly unique.
-And even more marvellous.
+And the brand has just added even more appeal: it’s now being replaced by the 650S Spider.
+As this 12C is already a 10 out of 10 car, they must be having kittens in Maranello right now...